Steve Heminger, Executive Director

 Steve Heminger is Executive Director of the Metropolitan Transportation Commission (MTC).
 MTC is the regional transportation planning and finance agency for the nine-county San Francisco Bay Area.
 It allocates more than $1 billion per year in funding for the operation, maintenance and expansion of the Bay Area’s surface transportation network.

 Mr. Heminger was appointed by House Democratic Leader Nancy Pelosi to serve on the National Surface Transportation Policy and Revenue Study Commission, which helped chart the future course for the federal transportation program.
-As chairman of the Toll Bridge Program Oversight Committee, Mr. Heminger also is overseeing construction of the new East Span of the San Francisco-Oakland Bay Bridge — the largest public works project currently underway in the United States.
-In addition, he is Chairman of the Board of Trustees for the Mineta Transportation Institute, a member of the Board of Directors for the Association of Metropolitan Planning Organizations, and a member of the Executive Committee for the Transportation Research Board.
+As chairman of the Toll Bridge Program Oversight Committee, Mr. Heminger also oversaw construction of the new East Span of the San Francisco-Oakland Bay Bridge — the largest transportation project in California history.
+In addition, he is a member of the Board of Trustees for the Mineta Transportation Institute and the Executive Committee for the Transportation Research Board.

 Mr. Heminger received his Master of Arts degree from the University of Chicago and a Bachelor of Arts degree from Georgetown University.

-Ann Flemer is the Deputy Executive Director, Policy for the Metropolitan Transportation Commission, the metropolitan planning organization for the San Francisco Bay Area.
-In this position, Ann oversees MTC’s departments responsible for
+Alix Bockelman is the Deputy Executive Director, Policy for the Metropolitan Transportation Commission, the metropolitan planning organization for the San Francisco Bay Area.
+In this position, she oversees MTC’s departments responsible for

 Andrew B. Fremier, Deputy Executive Director,